thesocompany/vagov-content/pages/disability/add-remove-dependent.md

 Sign in to your account.

-Click “Add or Remove Dependents” (you'll find it under the “Apply” section on the homepage).
+Click “Add or remove dependents” (you'll find it under the “Apply” section on the homepage).

-Then select “Update Dependents.” <br>
+Then select “Update dependents.” <br>
 <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).